 Fishing effort (angler-hours and total effort), catch rates, and harvest estimates were calculated using the Creel Census Program (McFarland and Roche 1987), which was developed using methods outlined in Neuhold and Lu (1957).
-To reduce error in 2005 and 2006, the creel survey time was broken down into three periods (April, May, and June), divided out by weekend and weekday effort, and by boat or shore fishing.
-In 2007, the analysis for all species except paddlefish was conducted as in 2005 and 2006.
-In 2007, paddlefish regulations were changed to include mandatory harvest and mandatory release days.
-As a result, the creel survey time for paddlefish was broken down into three periods (April, May, and June), divided out by harvest and release day effort, and by boat or shore fishing.
-In 2008 and 2009, paddlefish regulations changed again and the creel analysis was conducted similar to 2005 and 2006.
-Effort was not broken down by fishing method or by species because anglers were usually fishing for more than one species during a day.
+To reduce error, the creel survey time was broken down into three periods (April, May, and June), divided out by weekend and weekday effort, and by boat or shore fishing.
+Effort was not broken down by fishing method or by species because all anglers creeled were snagging and targeting paddlefish.